Experienced Disability Attorneys Protecting Clients In And Around Florida

 We Help Floridians Get the Disability Benefits to Which They Are Entitled Under the Law

-Did you know that nearly 27 percent of Floridians older than 21 have a disability?
+Our Florida disability attorney found that nearly 27 percent of Floridians older than 21 have a disability?
 That’s more than one out of every four Florida citizens.

 If you struggle with a disability in Florida, you’re not alone.
 Surveys report that only 30 percent of all Floridians with a disability are employed.
 Although it’s difficult to work with a disability, some Floridians have no other options.
-Their individual or group ERISA long-term disability insurance company may have wrongfully delayed or denied their benefits.
+Their individual or group long-term disability insurance company may have wrongfully delayed or denied their benefits.
 Some disabled Floridians simply don’t know how to properly apply for their disability benefits.
 Other disabled Florida citizens can’t work but are still not receiving the long-term disability benefits they need.

 In fact, reports indicate that only 20 percent of disabled Floridians receive federal disability benefits.
-This means that nearly 80 percent of Florida’s disabled population may need to rely on individual or group ERISA long-term disability insurance.
+This means that nearly 80 percent of Florida’s disabled population may need to rely on individual or group long-term disability insurance.
 However, for-profit insurance conglomerates run these disability policies, and work to find ways to save themselves money by wrongfully denying you the benefits for which you dearly paid.

 Florida Employer-Sponsored Disability Insurance

 Your disability carrier isn’t looking to help you with your valid individual or long-term disability insurance claim.
 Instead, your customer care representative may try to convince you that you don’t qualify for disability benefits.
 Remember, private disability insurance companies are for-profit enterprises.
 Insurance companies want to make money, not distribute it.
 Depending on the provisions and limitations of your individual or group long-term disability insurance policy, you may not need to suffer from a total disability to claim benefits.
-If you find performing certain essential tasks extremely difficult as the result of pain or impaired physical or mental problems, you may qualify for partial disability benefits with your private individual or group ERISA disability insurer.
+If you find performing certain essential tasks extremely difficult as the result of pain or impaired physical or mental problems, you may qualify for partial disability benefits with your private individual or group disability insurer.

-Your employer may offer you group long-term disability insurance as a part of your employee benefits package.
+Your employer may offer you a group long-term disability insurance as a part of your employee benefits package.
 In addition, your employer may pay all or part of your disability premium, or you may simply get a discounted rate as part of the group policy.
 Either way, employer-sponsored disability group insurance doesn’t generally travel with you when you change or leave your employer.

 In fact, insurers hope that you won’t challenge a bad-faith individual denial or timely appeal your group disability denial.
-The sooner you get an award-winning individual disability insurance attorney or ERISA lawyer from DarrasLaw involved in the claim process, the less likely your insurance company will delay or wrongfully deny your valid disability claim.
+The sooner you get an award-winning individual disability insurance attorney from DarrasLaw involved in the claim process, the less likely your insurance company will delay or wrongfully deny your valid disability claim.